 5. Highlight accomplishments and value add on a resume.

-6. List your transferable skills at the top.
+6. List your transferable skills at the top of your resume.

 7. Understand the line of business you’re applying to.